wyy-code/wyy-code.github.io/_pages/about.md

 I am now working on entity alignment, time series anomaly detection, Multi-modal Learning, and LLM application.

-I graduated from College of Science, Beijing University of Posts and Telecommunications (BUPT) with a bachelor’s degree.
-I will get my Computer Technology Master degree in the State Key Laboratory of Networking and Switching Technology, Beijing University of Posts and Telecommunications in June, 2025, advised by [Haifen Sun](https://scholar.google.com/citations?user=dwhbTsEAAAAJ&hl) and [Jingyu Wang](https://teacher.bupt.edu.cn/wangjingyu/zh_CN/index.htm).
+I graduated from the College of Science, Beijing University of Posts and Telecommunications (BUPT) with a bachelor’s degree.
+I will get my Computer Technology Master's degree in the State Key Laboratory of Networking and Switching Technology, Beijing University of Posts and Telecommunications in June 2025, advised by [Haifen Sun](https://scholar.google.com/citations?user=dwhbTsEAAAAJ&hl) and [Jingyu Wang](https://teacher.bupt.edu.cn/wangjingyu/zh_CN/index.htm).

 My research interest includes Graph Mining, Time Series, and Multi-modal Learning.